Geo-CEG/docker-geoserver/README.md

 to do the deployment from a Dockerfile RUN command.
 Once Tomcat is started, it just runs forever.
 Maybe there is a Tomcat command line option??

-Anyway here are the steps for now:
+Anyway here are the steps for now.

+For some reason the output is not getting named so I have to look for the most recent image ID and put it in the command

 ````
 docker build -t geoserver .
-docker run -it --name geoserver_build -v geoserver_data:/geoserver geoserver
+docker run -it --name geoserver_build -v geoserver_data:/geoserver IMAGE_ID
 ````

-Now wait for Tomcat to start and watch log files... the last line will resemble this.
+Now wait for Tomcat to start and watch log files... you should see the WARs deploy and then the last line will resemble this.
 07-Mar-2019 19:47:01.390 INFO [main] org.apache.catalina.startup.Catalina.start Server startup in 68970 ms
 Then stop the container (from another window) and commit a new image.